 Points of Distinction

-- Webster’s BA in Management delivers courses that are relevant to what’s happening in the real world.
+- Courses are relevant to what's happening in the real world.

-- Webster’s flexible BA in Management degree completion program is offered online and at several metropolitan campuses throughout the U.S. You can get an education without sacrificing your lifestyle.
+- Degree completion program is offered online and at several campus locations throughout the U.S.